Profiles with Ties¶

 The number of voters in the profile.

-Return the Plurality Scores of the candidates given that each voter ranks a single candidate in first place.
+Return the Plurality Scores of the candidates, assuming that each voter ranks a single candidate in first place.

 Return the Plurality scores ignoring empty rankings and overvotes.